n00b69/woa-alphaplus/guide/2-install.md

 ```

 ### Reboot to EDL
+> If you didn't flash the engineering ABL on the previous page, you can skip this step and simply reboot your device
 - Open **Device Manager** on your PC
 - With the phone turned off, hold **volume down** + **power**.
 - Keep holding as it displays the unlocked bootloader warning.